gizmore/phpgdo/DOCS/GDO7_IDEAS.md

  - Testamento.com - A site where you could put your testament.

  - HTML2PDF coping 100% of CSS; via: write javascript that changes every layout to an absolute rendering. then print the page via browser?
 What about PageNumbers then?

+ - A site themed for ManOWar Fun Names: Hellen Kill, Men at Arms, etc.